 Priya Tew is an award-winning dietitian and nutrition professional with a degree in Nutritional Sciences and a Masters in Diabetics.
-She is registered with the Health Professions Council and the British Diabetic Association.
+She is registered with the Health Professions Council and the British Diatetic Association.

 With wide ranging experience both within the NHS and as a freelance dietitian Priya offers an inventive and fresh approach to nutrition.
 Her specialisms include; pregnancy, weaning and food intolerances.

 Priya has conducted the recipe analysis for a range of BBC food magazines as well as for a number of TV shows.
 Her on screen appearances include BBC News, Sky News, Food Truth or Scare and Good Enough to Eat.
 She is currently working with Eat Well for Less.

 The For Aisha range is a fabulous introduction for parents who want to explore new flavours with their little ones.
 It is great to have a baby food on the market that uses spices, adding flavour and variety to meals.”

 All babies are born with a natural liking for sweet foods.
 This is a built-in system to protect them from dangerous foods which would have often been bitter, plus sweeter foods are also higher in calories to provide the energy needed for growth.
 However, too much of these foods are not good for dental health and increase the risk of obesity and type 2 diabetes.